JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-6-troubleshooting/glossary.md

-# 📖 Glossary – Module 6: Troubleshooting
+# 📘 Glossary — Module 6 Troubleshooting

+> Short definitions you can quote in interviews.
+See also: [examples](examples.md).

 ### 404 Not Found
 An error message you might see on websites that have been moved or deleted.